Free family chore chart templates that will get your family to do their chores. Your life is about to get easier!

 As your child gets older, they will probably want to have a bit of their own spending money.
 And, while an allowance is one way to give them money of their own, there are both pros and cons to giving your child an allowance for age-appropriate chores.
 Here are a few things to consider before you decide.

-Why you shouldn’t give your child an allowance?
+Why you shouldn’t pay your child for chores

 Household chores like making your bed, doing laundry, and helping to prepare meals should be done because you’re part of the family.
 If you’re wearing clothes and eating food, there is no reason that your child shouldn’t be expected to help for free.